 Yes.
 Divorce mediation and litigation can be used together.
 The best approach, which saves the most money, is to limit divorce litigation to only those few issues that do not get resolved through divorce mediation.
 In this way, couples don't argue about matters on which they mainly agree.
 By finding areas of the agreement through the divorce mediation process, divorcing couples improve their post-divorce relationship, and save valuable time and money.
 Mr. Leininger has limited his practice to Divorce for over 40 years!
 He knows about the divorce process and how to work with people in dispute to arrive at a fair settlement agreement.
 Mr. Leininger helps divorcing couples reach agreements on parenting, child support, division of marital assets and debts, and, if applicable, spousal support (alimony).
 In a few cases, the parties do not agree on one or two issues in mediation, and they then decide to resolve those remaining problems through their divorce attorneys.
 This approach is still less expensive and time-consuming than trying to complete the entire divorce in Divorce Court!.

-If I already hired a lawyer can I still do mediation?
+If I have already hired a lawyer can I still do mediation?

 Why choose Mr. Leininger as your Divorce Mediator?

 Our office in Staten Island, New York is one of the few practices in New York that specialize in divorce mediation.
-It is all that we do in New York and New Jersey, except in those cases in New York where the couple requests that Mr. Leininger process the uncontested divorce!.
+It is all that we do in New York, except in those cases in New York where the couple requests that Mr. Leininger process the uncontested divorce!.
 Mr. Leininger uses his experience as one of the most experienced Divorce Mediators to provide divorce mediation services in a calm, professional way to his clients.